Firefly-Automation/Firefly/docs/plugins.rst

 Part 2: Background High Speed Refresh
 #####################################
-Most devices will not need something like this.
+Most components will not need something like this.
 This was an example of a high speed refresher polling form an external API every two seconds for changes.

 .. code-block :: python